 Scott says, "I have no problem with saying GPL is the finest piece of software I have ever experienced.
 Highly recomended for any serious simulation racer."

-Paul gives GPL five stars, and has this to say: "Grand Prix Legends goes beyond software; it’s a tribute to the brave souls who raced these machines.
-It’s not just a game, it is a work of art.
+Paul gives GPL five stars, and has this to say: "Grand Prix Legends goes beyond software; its a tribute to the brave souls who raced these machines.
+Its not just a game, it is a work of art.
 Stop reading, get your butt down to EB, and buy the game."

 There's an old but detailed preview at the Game Center (please ignore the incredibly silly use of the term "roadsters" to refer to Grand Prix cars!)
 See also the GP Legends pages at Papyrus' site for more screen shots.